RIKEN-RCCS/lens3/doc/setting.md

 ### A Note about Nginx parameters

-Nginx has a parameter of the limits: "client_max_body_size" (default=1MB).
-On the other hand, AWS S3 CLI has parameters for file transfers, "multipart_threshold" (default=8MB) and "multipart_chunksize" (default=8MB).
-Especially, "multipart_chunksize" has the minimum 5MB.
-The default value of Nginx is too small for the values of AWS S3 CLI.
-The Nginx parameter is specified in the server section (or in the http section).
-Refer to "lens3proxy.conf".
-The size "0" can be used which means unlimited.
+Nginx has a parameter of the limit "client_max_body_size" (default=1MB).
+The default value is too small.
+The size "10M" seems adequate or "0" which means unlimited may also be adequate.

 ```
 server {